 Grants and Allocations

-Grants and allocations are how UJA-Federation of New York transforms its mission into impact.
-For 2013-2014, UJA-Federation approved $131 million in funding, contributing to the vitality of Jewish life in New York, in Israel, and around the world.
-Recipients of our grants and allocations include nearly 100 human-service, relief, educational, and community-building agencies in UJA-Federation's network and other organizations, including a wide range of independent Jewish institutions and emerging Jewish organizations.
+Grants and allocations are how UJA-Federation of New York translates its mission into impact.
+For 2014 – 2015, UJA-Federation approved $135 million in funding, contributing to the vitality of Jewish life in New York, in Israel, and around the world.
+Recipients of our grants and allocations include nearly 100 human-service, relief, educational, and community-building agencies that comprise UJA-Federation's network and other organizations that include a wide range of independent Jewish institutions and emerging Jewish organizations.

-Grants and allocations fall into two categories, each equally important to our overarching impact: 1) targeted funding to agencies and programs based on strategic priorities and communal need, and 2) core operating support or unrestricted funding that allows each agency to determine where money needs to be spent.
-It's critical for the agencies' day-to-day operations and long-term planning.
+Grants and allocations fall into two categories, each important to actualizing our goals: 1) targeted funding based on strategic priorities and communal need, and 2) core operating support or unrestricted funding for network agencies.

 Our funding enables these institutions to deliver services and invest in their ability to achieve a high level of success.